abletech/middleman-website-template/README.md

 ### Update configuration settings

-In the `config` folder, you'll find three .rb files, one for each of the major environments we use.
+In the `config` folder, you'll find three `.rb` files, one for each of the major environments we use.
+Make sure to change these settings for your own environments.

 ### Add the touch-icons and favicons